 - Help your child brush their teeth until about seven (7) years old.

 Avoid kissing the baby on the mouth, or sharing a spoon when tasting baby food or cleaning a pacifier with your mouth.
 Cavity-causing bacteria can be passed from the mother (or primary caregiver) to the infant.
 If your child uses a pacifier, provide one that is clean.
 Do not dip pacifiers in sugar or honey.
-(ADA).
+(Prevent Tooth Decay in Babies-AAP).

 Proper infant feeding practices is key for healthy and strong teeth.